 Are you a natural problem solver and like working with numbers?
 Then a data analyst could be a career option for you.
 The profession allows you to use your intuition, logic, and technological abilities to productive use.

 Data analysts are the investigators of the information age.
 They recognise, gather and analyse data to help organisations make the right decisions that improve their competitiveness and profitability.

 You must complete a Bachelor’s degree in mathematics, information management, statistics, or computer science.
 It will help you gain the essential knowledge and skills to enter a role in the industry.

-Here is a comprehensive guide to learning the necessary steps to become a Data Analyst in Australia.
+In this guide, you will learn the steps to become a Data Analyst in Australia.
 From the daily job duties, required skills and qualifications to salary potential, you will learn everything to make an informed start.

 1. Who Is A Data Analyst?

 Data Analysts are expert logical thinkers and problem-solvers who specialise in financial, marketing, operations, or other business units.
 They study gigantic amounts of data and transform it into meaningful and usable information for businesses.

 Data Analysts interpret and analyse data to lower costs and boost revenue generation.
 They work with business leaders across multiple business units to determine business data requirements and improve data mining strategies and the quality of data results.

 2. Reasons To Become A Data Analyst

 We generate an overwhelming 2.5 quintillion data bytes daily.
 All this data is digital white noise without proper strategies to interpret it and find valuable insights.

 Data Analytics is about recognising meaning in numbers.
 It analyses enormous raw statistical info and data sets to draw inferences that help businesses form better decisions.
 This concludes with a greater demand for data analysts than ever.

 Is this the right career for you?
 Check out some convincing reasons why you should become a Data Analyst.

 3. Duties Of A Data Analyst